Choosing the right employer for your graduate career in hotel management

 What training will I receive?

 Think about the graduate training and development opportunities you’d like from your graduate hotel management job.
 Are you the kind of person who would prefer a clear training schedule from the outset or a more flexible and tailored approach to career development?
-Some graduate schemes will include days of structured training workshops and group training exercises whereas others, such as the Shire Hotels management development programme, incorporate ‘on-the-job’ training and development.
+Some graduate schemes will include days of structured training workshops and group training exercises whereas others, such as the Accelerate management development programme with Daniel Thwaites, owner of Shire Hotels, incorporate ‘on-the-job’ training and development.
 If you like the idea of gaining a relevant management qualification, you could also look into employers that offer such opportunities as part of the training process.
 Other training and development aspects to consider when choosing an employer include mentoring and coaching opportunities and career progression.

 What salary can I expect from my graduate job in hotel management?

 Management roles vary across the sector and this is reflected in differences in salary, depending on the type of hotel and level of responsibility.
 You might be employed as a manager for a particular hotel service or function, or you could be a general manager overseeing all aspects of the business.
-As a guide, though, you could start on up to around £20,000 in London and about £18,000 in other locations.
+As a guide, though, you could start your career in an assistant hotel manager role on up to around £20,000 in London and about £18,000 in other locations.
 There are prospects for salary raises and promotion in this area of work as you progress.

 Some employers to consider for your graduate career in hotel management